VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/price-lists.md

 <img src="../../assets/images/docs/009-new-assignment.PNG" />

-A 3 stepsВ "Create Price List Assignment" wizard is displayed.
+A 3 steps "Create Price List Assignment" wizard is displayed.

 On the first step fill in the following fields:

-* **Name**В - descriptive name of the price list assignment;
+* **Name** - descriptive name of the price list assignment;
-* **Price List**В - select a price list from the drop down.
+* **Price List** - select a price list from the drop down.
 This price list will be used to retrieve prices when the conditions are met for this price list assignment.
-* **Catalog**В - choose a catalog that will be used for the selected price list.
+* **Catalog** - choose a catalog that will be used for the selected price list.
-* **Priority**В - define whether this price list assignment will take precedence over other applicable price list assignments.
+* **Priority** - define whether this price list assignment will take precedence over other applicable price list assignments.
-* **Description**В - brief or full description of the price list assignment.
+* **Description** - brief or full description of the price list assignment.

 On the second step you need to define price list assignment availability conditions.
 Click "+ add condition" button to build the scheme of conditions that will be applied to the new price list assignment.
 For example, you need this price list to work for women aged from 18 to 25.
-At this stage you defineВ **who**В will have access to this price list.
+At this stage you define **who** will have access to this price list.

 <img src="../../assets/images/docs/010-new-assignment.png" />

-On the step 3 defineВ **when**В this price list will be available.
+On the step 3 define **when** this price list will be available.
 Use date picker to define enabling and expiration dates of the new price list assignment.
 In case you leave these fields empty, it will always be available.

 In order to edit price list assignment, double-click it in the list of assignments and make necessary modifications.